How to Prepare for Your Move from NJ to a New Country

 Shipping household goods from New Jersey or any other state requires some knowledge of shipping logistics.
 Most of what the Garden State exports passes through Port Newark–Elizabeth, which is one of the busiest shipping ports in America.

-You could also hire professional international movers who will assist with packing, loading, customs paperwork and shipping.
+You could also hire professional international movers who will assist with packing, loading, customs paperwork, and shipping.
 With their support you’ll save time and spare yourself costly mistakes.

 Healthcare Preparations

 See if your visa requires proof of health insurance.
-Check your plan complies with the requirement of the country you are travelling to.
-Bring some prescription medicines to last you the first couple months if you need them.
-Some medications will not be available at your destination while others are prescription only in a foreign nation.
+Check your plan to see if it complies with the requirements of the country you are traveling to.
+Bring some prescription medicines to last you the first couple of months if you need them.

-Take your medical notes, along with doctor’s letters and documentation of vaccinations.
+Some medications will not be available at your destination, while others are prescription only in a foreign nation.
+Take your medical notes, along with the doctor’s letters and documentation of vaccinations.
 These papers are beneficial for new doctors to understand your history and health needs, without a delay in treatment.

 Tell the Right People Before You Go